-So the novel is more than Joan of Kent’s story.
+So my novel is more than Joan of Kent’s story.
 At a deeper level, it is about fathers and daughters.

-That is why I wrote it – and why it has a unique perspective.
+That is why it has a unique perspective.

 Joan went on to become mother to the next king of England.
 Her intelligence and political ability guided her young son through many crises.
 She is now regarded as one of England’s most respected royal women.

 How proud her father must have been, if he were watching from the wings.

 To stay in the loop with exclusive offers and new releases